 The windmill is a universal symbol of life, hope, serenity and resilience.
 It is widely used in literature, music and films to represent fascinating, important, diverse and mystical matters.
 Its symbolism is so powerful that it has created many idioms, sayings and metaphors.
 Here are some examples:

-In Animal Farm by George Orwell, the windmill represents hope and progress.
+Another example from literature of the use of windmill reference, is seen in Animal Farm by George Orwell.
+The windmill represents hope and progress.
 However, it is also used to symbolise the totalitarian triumph of the pigs.
 All the animals are involved in building it and they believe it will benefit them all.
 Whereas in fact the windmill is only there for the pigs.

 Many song lyrics used windmill as a metaphor.
 For example, the band Gorillaz uses windmill as reference in their song Feel Good Inc. The song is about destructive activities that make us feel good such as meaningless sex.
 Windmill is used as metaphor to remember that most important is to love others.
 Love is what makes the world go round.

 “Windmill, windmill for the land